Trusted Paris itineraries & local intel since 2003

 3. Take a Boat Ride on The Seine River:

-If you’re not a big fan of crowds or have a tight budget to stay near Eiffel Tower but still want to enjoy the fireworks from a close spot, how about taking a dinner cruise on the Seine River?
+If you’re not a big fan of crowds or have a tight budget to stay near the Eiffel Tower but still want to enjoy the fireworks from a close spot, how about taking a dinner cruise on the Seine River?

 It’s romantic, away from massive crowds, and offers fancy 3-course meals, live music, and panoramic views as you cruise past all the famous landmarks of Paris along the Seine.